EMCompress: Video-LLMs with Endomorphic Multimodal Compression

-The main contributions of this work are summarized below: \begin{itemize}[leftmargin=*,topsep=-1pt,itemsep=0ex] \item We propose a novel cognitively-inspired task, temporal visual screening (TVS), which plays a pivotal role in video understanding by guiding task-aware information filtering, thereby addressing a key bottleneck in multi-modal alignment.
-In addition, we propose a benchmark YouCookII-TVS for the TVS task, which comprises 238.2 Hours of videos and 2754 questions. \addressed{\uky{newly added benchmark statistics}} \item We introduce the ReSimplifyIt framework, the first baseline for the TVS task, as a model-agnostic plug-in compatible with \textbf{any} existing VideoQA and instruction tuning pipelines. \item We quantitatively evaluate the impact of temporal visual screening in VideoQA and Video Instruction Tuning.
-Our method brings considerable performance boost to multiple strong baselines over various VideoQA benchmarks (over 10\% and 5\% absolute gain on inference and training stage, respectively). \addressed{\yi{Add concrete numerical gain}\uky{done}}
+\begin{itemize}[leftmargin=*,topsep=-1pt,itemsep=0ex] \item We propose endomorphic multimodal compression (EMC), a novel cognitively-inspired, information-theoretically framed task that guides task-aware reasoning structure filtering and addresses a key bottleneck in multi-modal alignment.
+We also release EMCompress, a benchmark with 238.2 hours of video and 2{,}754 questions. \item We introduce ReSimplifyIt, the first baseline for the EMC task: a model-agnostic plug-in compatible with \textbf{any} existing videoQA or instruction-tuning pipeline. \item We quantitatively evaluate EMC in VideoQA and Video Instruction Tuning, where our method delivers over $10\%$ and $5\%$ absolute gains at inference and training, respectively, across multiple strong baselines and benchmarks. \end{itemize}